quantiacs/documentation/en/source/user_guide/local_development.md

    ![submit](./pictures/submit.png)

-10. Wait for your strategy to pass contest filters and take part to the Contest.
+10. Wait for your strategy to pass contest filters and take part in the Contest.